-In the United States, numerous legislative and regulatory initiatives have been proposed to contain healthcare costs, some of which have been implemented.
-We expect that federal and state healthcare reform measures will be adopted in the future, any of which could limit the amounts that federal and state governments will pay for healthcare products and services, which could result in reduced demand for our product candidates or additional pricing pressures.
+In the United States, numerous legislative and regulatory initiatives seek to contain healthcare costs.
+We expect that federal and state healthcare reform measures will limit the amounts that federal and state governments will pay for healthcare products and services, which could result in reduced demand for our product candidates or additional pricing pressures.
 See "Government Regulation - Healthcare Reform".